emacsway/emacsway.github.io/_sources/en/service-layer.txt

    :category:
    :author: Ivan Zakrevsky

-Design mistakes of `Service Layer`_ are widespread.
-This article is written in the hope of improving this situation somewhat.
+This article is devoted to the issues of designing `Service Layer`_ and considers the widespread mistakes.

 .. contents:: Contents